aayushg123/VehicleRegDemo/README.md

 # VehicleRegDemo
-A demo backend project just to make the
+A demo backend project just to get familiar with JavaEE, Hibernate, SQL